alexmacinnes/MatchRank/README.md

 # MatchRank

 An alternative scoring system for round robin tournaments.
-Iterative algoroithm based on Google PageRank.
+Iterative algoroithm loosely based on Google PageRank.
 This has been designed to work on Round Robin Tennis doubles tournaments, but could be used for other contests.

 ## The Tournament